Kerr-Newman quasinormal modes and Seiberg-Witten theory: Seiberg-Witten theory and the Aminov-Grassi-Hatsuda conjecture

-The periods $\Pi_{A,B}$ are defined as integrals over the corresponding cycles,\footnote{Some definitions were modified from Ref.~\cite{Aminov:2020yma} for coherence.}
+The (classical) periods $\Pi_{A,B}^{\cl}$ are defined as integrals over the corresponding cycles,\footnote{Some definitions were modified from Ref.~\cite{Aminov:2020yma} for coherence.}

-which compute the (semiclassical) mass of the $W$-bosons ($|\mathfrak{a}|$) and magnetic monopoles ($|\mathfrak{a}_D|$).
+which compute the (semiclassical) mass of the $W$ bosons ($|\mathfrak{a}^{\cl}|$) and magnetic monopoles ($|\mathfrak{a}_D^{\cl}|$).
 They constitute the Bogomol'nyi-Prasad-Sommerfield (BPS) particle spectrum of the theory in the IR.
-The differential form $p \, \dd x$ is known as the Seiberg-Witten differential, and the function $\mathcal{F}$ appearing in $\mathfrak{a}_D$ is called the prepotential.
+The differential form $p \, \dd x$ is known as the Seiberg-Witten differential, and the function $\mathcal{F}$ appearing in $\mathfrak{a}_D^{\cl}$ is called the prepotential.

-In general, the masses acquire quantum corrections, which are understood as instanton effects in the UV description of the theory.
+In general, the masses acquire quantum corrections, and we denote the quantum version of the variables by omitting the superscript $\cl$.
+These quantum corrections are understood as instanton effects in the UV description of the theory.
 In this approach, $\mathfrak{a}$, known as the Coulomb vacuum expectation value (VEV), is an independent variable, and quantum corrections to $\mathfrak{a}_D = \partial_{\mathfrak{a}} \calF$ are computed.
 The prepotential $\calF$ is identified with the Nekrasov-Shatashvili free energy $\calF^{\,(N_f)}$~\cite{Nekrasov:2009rc}, which is computed from a combinatoric formula obtained through supersymmetric localization techniques~\cite{Nekrasov:2002qd}.
 The resulting expression for $\mathfrak{a}_D$ is a perturbative series in $\Lambda_{N_f}$, where the power of $\Lambda_{N_f}$ is related to the number of instantons used in supersymmetric localization.

 In the IR, the quantum corrections are computed as corrections to the periods $\Pi_{A,B}$ due to quantization of the Seiberg-Witten curve,\footnote{Quantization may involve variable redefinitions of the classical Seiberg-Witten curve~\eqref{eq:SWC_classical}.
 The notation $\tilde{F}$ reflects this possibility.}